NikhilSDate/FastGDPJEI/readme.md

 To detect text regions in the image, the image is thresholded, and the connected components in the thresholded image are determined, Next, the connected components are filtered by size to filter out the main diagram component and salt and pepper noise.
 The text regions are then padded to make them square and are then fed into a convolutional neural network trained on the Chars64k dataset.
 The netword is trained to recognize lowercase letters, uppercase letters, and digits.
-This tool assumes that all points in the diagram will be labelled with uppercase letters.
+FastGDP assumes that all points in the diagram will be labelled with uppercase letters.
 Due to the nature of the Chars64k dataset, the network often confuses the uppercase and lowercase forms of some letters.
 To combat this issue, first, the confusion matrix of the model on the validation data is computed.
 Next, when recognizing the letter in each text region, if the letter detected by the network is a lowercase letter that is frequently confused by the model with its uppercase form, the uppercase form of the letter is returned.
 Here, 'frequently confused' means that the entry for the lowercase letter-uppercase letter pair in the confusion matrix is above a certain threshold.